velartrill/velartrill.github.io/orig/meet-the-new-boss.md

 Timidly, Jasmine holds up her identicard, and the soldier touches her handset to it.
 She looks back up in surprise.

-"*Jasmine?* Shit, I *thought* you looked familiar.
+"*Jasmine?* Shit, I *thought* those tats looked familiar.
 Girl, you've moved up in the world!"

 Jasmine blinks.
 "I-- I'm so sorry, do I know--"

 "Sorry, you probably don't remember me.
-Passion.
-Lieutenant Passion First Tundra's Harmony.
+Clarity.
+Lieutenant Clarity First Tundra's Passion.
 Well, I was a sublieutenant when we met -- do you still run that shelter on Avenue Sweetfield?"

 "…sorta.
 Um.
 We had to move it a few times… it's just off Sandcrest nowadays.
 It's… pretty much just the Greens running it now though.
 Sometimes they listen to me."
 She smiles apologetically.
 "I know that name should ring a bell--"

 "Not really, I was just the muscle anyway."
-Passion laughs.
-"I was there with Highmother Clarity a couple years back when she brought over your funding.
+Clarity laughs.
+"I was there with Highmother Harmony a couple years back when she brought over your funding.
 We weren't there for long but you really made an impression on me, you know?
 Looking up to a Khmai, now that was disorienting!"

-*"Pash,"* her partner interjects disprovingly.
+*"Clar,"* her partner injects disapprovingly.

-Passion raises her hands.
+Clarity raises her hands.
 "I know, I know.
 I'll stop holding you all up.
 Just, Jasmine, I'm so glad you're finally getting the attention you deserve.
 Hey, if you ever feel like getting drinks and catching up some evening, I'm bunked at the Old Square Chapterhouse.
 Come hit me up when I'm off duty? *Maybe bring the Green?"* she mouths, flashing Sashuan a grin.

 Jasmine smiles faintly.
 "Y-yeah.
 Sure.
 That sounds nice."